ABOUT BRIAN COONEY, FINE ART PHOTOGRAPHER

 Of course, I wasn’t always a full time photographer.
 I spent a lot of time in the corporate world.
 I had a job which paid well, but just didn’t excite me.

-I remember the day in 2005 when I had had enough.
+I remember the day when I had had enough.
 Enough of selling myself short, enough of dreaming too small, enough of doing what others expected of me.
 I had put away my dreams and told myself I would get back to them later, but somehow there always seemed to be something else that had to get done first.

 A friend of mine had recommended I take the NLP Business Practitioners course, and although I was really busy, I decided to do it.
 During that time, I began to imagine the different paths my life could take from here.
 While I had a hazy picture of what this other life might look like, I had a clear picture of where my current life was going if I didn’t change.